-The Radiology Audit Trail provides specific requirements as to which audit events IHE Radiology actors are required to send.
-It also details the specific format of certain audit events based on the Radiology actor.
+The Radiology Audit Trail provides specific requirements as to which audit events Actors in IHE Radiology domain Profiles are required to send.
+It also details the specific format of certain audit events based on the Radiology Actor.

 9.6 Audit Trail and Node Authentication Process Flow